Bank Windhoek: Branch network and localised ATMs

 Bank Windhoek has the largest branch network and footprint across Namibia.
 As of June 2022, it has 51 branches, agencies and specialist branches countrywide.
 The bank also has a corporate and institutional banking division with offices in Windhoek, Oshakati and Walvis Bay.

 The bank also has 149 ATMs across Namibia and 253 Bank Windhoek Cash Express ATMs installed at various merchant locations countrywide in partnership with ATM Solutions Namibia.

 Bank Windhoek is also the only bank in Namibia to offer ATMs with local language options.

 Ownership structure

-Bank Windhoek, a fully owned subsidiary of the Capricorn Group, is the largest entity under the umbrella of Capricorn Investment Group Limited, branded as "Capricorn Group", a Namibian financial services group listed on the Namibian Stock Exchange, with interests in banking, insurance, asset management, investments and microfinance.
+Bank Windhoek, a fully owned subsidiary of the Capricorn Group, is the largest entity under the umbrella of Capricorn Investment Group Limited, a Namibian financial services group listed on the Namibian Stock Exchange, with interests in banking, insurance, asset management, investments and microfinance.
+It is the only systemically important bank in Namibia that is not foreign-owned.

 Until May 2017, Capricorn Group was a subsidiary of Capricorn Investment Holdings Limited (CIH).
 At present, the two largest shareholders of Capricorn Group are Capricorn Investment Holdings (CIH), which holds a 41% shareholding in Capricorn Group and the Government Institutions Pension Fund, which holds 25.9%.

 Bank Windhoek contributes more than 95% of the total income of Capricorn Group and represents more than 89% of the group's net asset value.
 While BW Finance, a subsidiary of Bank Windhoek, is the vehicle through which the group does its micro lending business, which is a separate entity, as per regulation.